Dicerna's most advanced GalXC™ product candidate

 DCR-PHXC utilizes Dicerna’s GalXC™ technology, a proprietary platform that advances the development of next-generation RNAi-based therapies designed to silence disease-driving genes in the liver.
-In December 2017, we initiated human dosing in normal healthy volunteers (NHVs) in a Phase 1 clinical trial of DCR-PHXC, called PHYOX, and dosed the first patient with PH in May 2018.
+DCR-PHXC is being tested in a variety of PHYOX trials, for the treatment of all three genetic forms of primary hyperoxaluria (PH):

 GalXC enables subcutaneous delivery of RNAi therapies to hepatocytes in the liver and offers several distinct potential benefits, as extensively demonstrated in various animal models.
 Such benefits could include potent silencing of disease-causing genes like lactate dehydrogenase A (LDHA); highly specific targeting to hepatocytes, sparing other cell types in the body; a long duration of action; and a simple, infrequent dosing regimen.